ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 ### Customizing a CA configuration
 {: #ibm-hlfsupport-console-adv-deployment-ca-customization}

 In addition to the CA settings that are provided in the console when you provision a CA, you have the option to override some of the settings.
 If you are familiar with the Hyperledger Fabric CA server, these settings are configured in the [`fabric-ca-server-config.yaml`](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/serverconfig.html) file when a CA is deployed.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console configures these fields for you with default settings.
+The Fabric Operations Console configures these fields for you with default settings.
 Therefore, many of these fields are not exposed by the console.
 But the console also includes a panel where you can edit a `JSON` to override a set of these parameters before a CA is deployed.

 #### Why would I want to override a CA configuration?
 {: #ibm-hlfsupport-console-adv-deployment-ca-customization-why}